BConquest/matrixmults/README.md

 - `make debug` will compile the package with debug variables to be able run gdb etc
 - `make clean` will remove current builds
-- 'make help' will print out a help message
+- `make help` will print out a help message

 ## Running
 - all arguments are position based